blaylockbk/HorelS3-Archive/README.md

 archive.
 This script is (will be) called by gl1 crontab?

 ### `untar_move_HRRR_to_horelS3.py`
-This is a modified version of the top script with the added function to untar HRRR files from the compressed archive directory.
+A modified version of the top script with the added function to untar HRRR files from the compressed archive directory.
 **This script must be run on wx4**
   1. Untars HRRR files into a temporary directory on WX4 (`/scratch/local/Brian_untar_HRRR/`).